Harithaa-Saravanan/DocMind-AI/README.md

 ## 🚀 Key Value Propositions

 * **100% Data Sovereignty:** Every document text snippet, vector embedding calculation, and AI inference cycle stays entirely on your local machine.
 No third-party APIs (like OpenAI) are used.
-* **Zero Infrastructure Cost:** Built completely using free, open-source local models and framework engines.
+* **Zero Infrastructure Cost:** Built completely using free, open-source local models and native framework drivers.
 * **Traceable Answers:** Eliminates AI hallucinations by forcing the model to cite the exact source file and text segment it used to formulate its response.

 ---